Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 ### Building

-Download our pre-built jar [oap-0.8.2-bin-spark-2.4.4.tar.gz](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.2-spark-2.4.4/oap-0.8.2-bin-spark-2.4.4.tar.gz) to your working node, unzip it and put the jars to your working directory such as `/home/oap/jars/`.
+We provided a Conda package which will automatically install most dependencies, you can refer to [Conda-Installation-Guide](../../../docs/Conda-Installation-Guide.md) for more information.
 If you’d like to build from source code, please refer to [Developer Guide](Developer-Guide.md) for the detailed steps.

 ### Spark Configurations